 What you need to see here is that with only one other person having been dealt a hand, the chance of them having you beat is very slim.
 On a full table there will always be nine times more hands dealt with the chance at beating your own.

 For this reason, hands in heads-up are mostly won by a high card or a pair.
-Straights, flushes, full houses happen, but not nearly as often as they will on a full table.
+Straights, flushes and full houses happen but not nearly as often as they will on a full table.

 By this logic, the lowest hand you can be dealt heads-up is 2-3o.

 Almost all hands you play heads-up will come down to a battle of two unpaired cards.
 If most hands are won by high card, or one pair, having an ace becomes a big deal.

 Any ace, regardless of the second card, is 52% or better to win against a single random hand.
 These are just numbers to help get your head around starting-hand requirements in heads-up versus a full ring.

 The reason is simple: you don't get a call every time you push.
-You are almost guaranteed to get a call when the person has a hand that seriously dominates your own, and a fold when they have junk.
+You are almost guaranteed to get a call when the person has a hand that seriously dominates your own and a fold when they have junk.